 When your datasets get large or complex, it makes sense to move them into a database.
 This often makes it easier to run advanced queries, set up relationships between datasets, and manage edits to the data.
 It can also improve performance, boost security, and introduce tools for performing spatial operations.

-Below are described two popular approaches for putting spatial data into FOSS databases.
-Examples of proprietary equivalents include Microsoft SQL Server, Oracle Spatial, and the Esri ArcSDE middleware (packaged as an option with ArcGIS for Server) that can connect to various flavors of databases, including FOSS ones.
+Below are described several popular approaches for putting spatial data into FOSS databases.
+Examples of proprietary equivalents include Microsoft SQL Server, Oracle Spatial, and the Esri ArcSDE middleware (packaged as an option with ArcGIS Enterprise) that can connect to various flavors of databases, including FOSS ones.

 PostGIS is an extension that allows spatial data management and processing within PostgreSQL (often pronounced "Postgress" or "Postgress SQL").
 PostgreSQL is perhaps the most fully featured FOSS relational database management system (RDBMS).
 If a traditional RDBMS with relational tables is your bread and butter, then PostgreSQL and PostGIS are a natural fit if you are moving to FOSS.
 The installation is relatively straightforward: in the latest PostgreSQL setup programs for Windows, you just check a box after installation indicating that you want to add PostGIS.
 An importer wizard allows you to load your shapefiles into PostGIS to get started.
 The rest of the administration can be done from the pgAdmin GUI program that is used to administer PostgreSQL.